MemphisMeng/Blackjack/Design Doc.md

 ## Player
 Players are also of significance to the game.
 This class does not describe how a gambler operate the cards on board.
 Instead, it mainly takes charge of recording the moeny flow of a player.
 The UML diagram is shown below.
 ![UML of class Player](https://drive.google.com/file/d/115M31wAjA5ri2x-SyT28lqUj-eznTyBk/view?usp=drivesdk)
-###
+### Variables

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTA3Mjg2ODEsLTE0MTc0NzI2MzUsLT
+eyJoaXN0b3J5IjpbNjQyNjMxODkyLC0xNDE3NDcyNjM1LC00Mz
-QzNDcxNjg0OSwzMzk4MjgwMzAsLTM4ODg5Njk1MSwtMjAxMDQ1
+Q3MTY4NDksMzM5ODI4MDMwLC0zODg4OTY5NTEsLTIwMTA0NTI0
-MjQ5NiwtMTU1Mjg0MDE1MywtOTk3NTYxNzI0LC05MTExNTk2Mz
+OTYsLTE1NTI4NDAxNTMsLTk5NzU2MTcyNCwtOTExMTU5NjM3LD
-csMTI5ODI5NTg2Ml19
+EyOTgyOTU4NjJdfQ==
 -->